TiC-1/fizzbuzz/README.md

   duration:  22ms
   ```

-  Awesome, our code still works :)
+  Awesome, our code still works as intended :)